Vutov/lnd/docker/README.md

  (3) In current scenario "Alice" and "Faucet" lightning network nodes connect to different Bitcoin nodes.
-If you decide to connect "Bob" to "Faucet" then the already created "btcd" node would be sufficient.
+If you decide to connect "Bob" to "Faucet" then the already created "btgd" node would be sufficient.
 ```

 First of all you need to run `btcd` node in `testnet` and wait for it to be